 - Our free IELTS Practice Test

-- To find a good IELTS textbook with several practice exams, and other high-quality IELTS study materials), see our recommended books and resources.
+- To find a good IELTS textbook with practice exams (and other high-quality IELTS study materials), see our recommended books and resources.

-As you go through these kinds of Listening practice materials, closely study the recordings when you review your answers, go back to the listening passages and study them closely.
-Most textbooks and practice exams provide a transcript of the Listening materials.
+As you go through these kinds of Listening practice materials, closely study the recordings when you review your answers and make sure to use the transcripts as you do so (most practice materials will provide a transcript of the Listening materials).
 Study them.
-Make sure to understand each mistake you make, and keep track of new vocabulary.
+Make sure to understand each mistake you made, and keep track of new vocabulary.

 Don’t limit yourself to practice tests, however.
 You should listen to a wide variety of material in your IELTS preparation, including English listening beyond IELTS material.
 Here is a good list of listening materials you can use:

 - Listen and Watch from the British Council

 - Additional Australian listening resources from Magoosh’s TOEFL blog.